techdna/techdna-tools/README.md

 repository, you will receive specific instructions from the project Engagement Manager on how to use the tool and deliver results.

+Note this requires a recent version of Python 2.x not Python 3.